 - Confide in someone that you trust – talk to your family and friends so they can support you.

 It’s OK to ask for help.
 Day to day challenges can sometimes feel overwhelming but it can be easier to manage with the right support.
-Diabetes Queensland offers a Psychologist on Call service should you wish to make an appointment to talk to someone.
+Diabetes Queensland offers a Diabetes Counselling Service should you wish to make an appointment to talk to someone.

 Let people know